A-souza96/A-souza96/README.md

 I like systems development, web development

-Code mainly in: Javascript, C/C++
+Code mainly in: Javascript, java, C/C++

-(I also code in java, python, but not with the same expertise as the languages above)
+(I also code in C#, python, but not with the same expertise as the languages above)

 Frameworks: